tfluhr/test-project/docs/chapters/desktop-workflow.md

 ## Install Pandoc

 We can use Homebrew to install [Pandoc](https://pandoc.org) and [Pandoc Crossref](https://github.com/lierdakil/pandoc-crossref).
 Pandoc is our main document converter.
 We use Pandoc to convert manuscript files from Word processing formats to Markdown, then Markdown to our publishing output formats (e.g. HTML, LaTeX, DOCX, etc.).
 Pandoc Crossref is a filter that helps us label and number equations, figures, and images in order to produce links within our textbook projects.

-We can install both of these with Homebrew by executing the following command:
+We can install both of these with Homebrew by executing the following command (>1min):

 ```sh
 brew install pandoc pandoc-crossref